-Healthcare delivery industry estimated to grow to ~Rs 5.6 trillion in fiscal 2023
+Healthcare delivery industry estimated to have grown to ~Rs 5.6 trillion in fiscal 2023

-CRISIL MI&A Research estimates the Indian healthcare delivery market to reach ~ Rs 5.5 - 5.7 trillion in value terms by end of fiscal 2023, with growth being contributed by stabilisation of regular treatments, surgeries and OPD amid minimization of disruption due to the pandemic and expansion of ARPOB for the sector.
+CRISIL MI&A Research estimates the Indian healthcare delivery market to have reached ~ Rs 5.6 trillion in value terms by end of fiscal 2023, with growth being contributed by stabilisation of regular treatments, surgeries and OPD amid minimization of disruption due to the pandemic and expansion of ARPOB for the sector.
 A potential upside is also expected from picking up of high realisation medical tourism as international travel restrictions are relaxed.
 Within the overall healthcare delivery market, the in-patient department (IPD) is expected to account for nearly 70% (in value terms), while the balance is to be catered by the out-patient department (OPD).
-Though in terms of volumes, OPD volumes outweigh IPD volumes, with the latter contributing the bulk of the revenues to healthcare facilities.

 As opposed to fiscal 2022, when government investment growth in the sector reduced on the high base of fiscal 2021 to combat the pandemic, the private sector complemented the role of the government in fiscal 2022 in the second wave, which was an upside especially for hospitals where occupancies were typically on the lower side.

-Growth was driven in fiscal 2022 by low base and the pent-up demand from deferred treatments due to covid waves.
+Growth was driven in fiscal 2022 by low base and the pent-up demand from deferred treatments due to Covid waves.